 There are also cases where a defective product may have caused harm to you or your loved one.
 This is often the case with medical equipment that is needed to provide necessary care.
 However, this can be legally complex as the manufacturers will likely claim user error.
 Our Monmouth County attorneys will get to the bottom of the case and determine whether it was a true defect, or whether the operator(s) should be held responsible.

 If an individual, even one who is employed by a long term care facility, perpetuates deliberate and malicious abuse of a tenant, that may lead to a situation where the individual is also eligible to be sued in addition to his or her employer.

 Contact Our West Long Branch Nursing Home Injury Attorneys Today

-The personal injury lawyers of Chamlin, Rosen, Uliano & Witherington understand that many of our clients are in disbelief when they hear about loved one’s suffering abuse and neglect while living at nursing home or assisted living facilities.
+The personal injury lawyers of Chamlin, Uliano & Walsh understand that many of our clients are in disbelief when they hear about loved ones suffering abuse and neglect while living at a nursing home or assisted living facilities.
 We take pride in protecting the legal rights of our clients affected by such abuse, and seek to recover the full and fair compensation which their families need and deserve across New Jersey towns including Oakhurst, Asbury Park, Wall Township, Eatontown, Middletown, Red Bank, West Long Branch, and all of Monmouth County.